 If you need medical help or advice when we are closed, please dial 111.

 Only if you have a life threatening event dial 999.

 Furnace Green Surgery is a four doctor partnership - two female and two male.
-We also have two salaried doctors as the partners are very busy supporting other parts of the NHS, to cover demand.
+We also have three salaried doctors as the partners are very busy supporting other parts of the NHS, to cover demand.
 The practice operates from its surgery premises in The Glade, Furnace Green and cares for around 7,200 patients.
 On the rare occasion, locum doctors also help but we have a policy of using the same locum whenever possible to give continuity of care.